hemantksingh/messup-learn/People/Self Awareness.md

 What’s most important to you?
 This is a tough question to answer, because it requires you to think long and deep.
 Knowing yourself, your strengths and weaknesses and knowing exactly what you want to achieve is a continuous process, therefore depending upon when you ask yourself the question, you may get a different answer.

 The origins of a personal goal often start with an agitation, a resentment or a fire within yourselves - an angst to change or fix something in your life that doesn't let you sleep at night.
-It is in your own selfish interest that you may decide to take action to change something that causes extreme anguish. *The more the selfishness in an individual the higher is the mental agitation*.
-So essentially an agitated mind can lead you to your personal goal.
+In your own selfish interest you may decide to take action to change something that causes this extreme anguish. *The more the selfishness in an individual the higher is the mental agitation*.
+An agitated mind, therefore can lead you to your personal goal.

 Nikola Tesla said *“If you wish to understand the Universe think of energy, frequency and vibration.“*